moakbal06/TodoApp/README.md

 Register and Login to start using app.

 Swagger
-- Documentation of apis not finished yet due to lack of time
+- Documentation of apis is not finished yet due to lack of time
 - http://localhost:8080/swagger-ui/